Day Trips to Sintra from Lisbon

 • Bus

-• Disadvantages: only runs for a few months and arrives at Sintra train station
+• Disadvantages: only runs for a few months and arrives at Sintra railway station

 • Car